webdriverio/webdriverio/docs/ConfigurationFile.md

         // (see https://developers.google.com/web/updates/2017/04/headless-chrome)
         // args: ['--headless', '--disable-gpu'],
         }
-        // To run browser without any of 'WebdriverIO/DevTools' or Puppeteer default flags/args
+        //
+        // Parameter to ignore some or all default flags
+        // - if value is true: ignore all DevTools 'default flags' and Puppeteer 'default arguments'
+        // - if value is an array: DevTools filters given default arguments
         // ignoreDefaultArgs: true,
-        //
-        // To run browser excluding some of default flags/args
-        // ignoreDefaultArgs: ['--disable-sync', '--enable-features=NetworkService,NetworkServiceInProcess'],
+        // ignoreDefaultArgs: ['--disable-sync', '--disable-extensions'],
     }, {
         // maxInstances can get overwritten per capability.
 So if you have an in house Selenium
         // grid with only 5 firefox instance available you can make sure that not more than